VinPassed

 Complete the odometer disclosure on the title

-Required for applicable vehicles under §20-71.1 and 49 U.S.C. §32705.
-Write the exact odometer reading in the disclosure section on the back of the NC title certificate before transfer.
-Misrepresenting mileage with intent to defraud is a Class H felony under NC law and subjects you to federal treble damages or $10,000 minimum plus attorney fees.
+State and federal law both require this on most vehicles.
+Write the exact mileage in the disclosure section on the back of the title before you transfer it.
+Lying about mileage to defraud a buyer is a felony here.
+It also exposes you to triple damages or $10,000, whichever is more, plus the buyer's attorney fees.

 Sign the title assignment in front of a notary — never in blank

-N.C.G.S. §20-72(b) requires the seller's signature on the title assignment to be executed in the presence of a notary public.
-You cannot pre-sign and hand the buyer an unnotarized title — NCDMV will reject it.
-Assigning a title in blank (without the buyer's name and address) is a criminal offense under §20-72.
+State law requires you to sign the title assignment in front of a notary.
+You cannot sign it ahead of time and hand it over unnotarized, because the DMV will reject it.
+Handing over a title with the buyer's name left blank is a crime.
 Find a notary in advance of the sale: banks, credit unions, NCDMV license plate agencies.
 The notary witnesses your signature, checks your ID, and applies the seal.

 You cannot transfer a branded title as clean